-Clothes Washers & Dryers— Use lower temperature settings on your washing machine.
-The temperature of the rinse water does not affect cleaning.
+Clothes Washers & Dryers — Use lower temperature settings on your washing machine.

-— Dry full loads when possible, but be careful not to overfill the dryer, because air needs to circulate around the clothes.
+— Dry full loads when possible, but be careful not to overfill the dryer.

 — If you have room, you can also hang your clothes out to dry.

 — Clean the dryer filter after each use.

 Dishwashers — Operate your dishwasher at full capacity.
 And if the manufacturer’s instructions permit, open the door of the dishwasher at the end of the last rinse cycle, rather than using the drying cycle.

 — If your dishes are only slightly dirty, you can use the light or energy-saving wash cycle, it uses less water and runs for a shorter period of time.

 Water Heaters — Set your water heater thermostat at the lowest temperature that provides you with sufficient hot water.
 If you use a lot of hot water, you may need to set the temperature higher to provide enough hot water for your needs.